|Spring 2014 Program

 Students interested in pursuing an internship or independent project parallel to their studies may be introduced to adequate opportunities.
 In order to exchange ideas and share discoveries and academic progress, students and accompanying faculty will meet regularly for individual and group meetings.

 Throughout the semester students will work on individualized projects tutored by Hampshire College faculty in Berlin or by local associates.
 At the end of the term, students will complete a retrospective on their project and time in Berlin and submit a portfolio of their work.
-Students will also present the results of their work (posters, books, performances, readings, artworks etc.) in an exhibition to the Hampshire College community in the following fall semester.
+Students will also share their experiences with the Hampshire College community at an event the following fall semester.

 Photo by Peter Collins 09F, Spring 2011 Program Participant